amasser/c2go/README.md

    The preprocessor will expand macros that were defined in system headers, but c2go itself ignores the contents of system headers.

+ - `goto`:
+   The `goto` statement in Go is much more limited than in C.
+   So some uses of `goto` will need to be refactored.

 # How to Use c2go

 Before you even try running c2go on your program,